Rise to Success: Career Highlights of Jordan Clarkson

 From career breakthroughs to professional milestones, explore how Jordan Clarkson made an impact.

-November 11, 2009: Signed Letter of Intent with Tulsa
+November 11, 2009: Signed National Letter of Intent with Tulsa

 On November 11, 2009, Jordan Clarkson signed a National Letter of Intent to play college basketball at the University of Tulsa.

-2011: Talks to play for Philippine National Team
+2011: Talks to Play for Philippine National Team

-May 2012: Transfer to Missouri
+May 2012: Transferred to Missouri

 March 31, 2014: Declared for NBA Draft